fesk/fed/README.md

               string which is assumed to be an ID, or a DOM element options is an object with;
               do_keybinding:bool (default true) - do/don't bind keys
+              grabtab:bool (default false) - override default TAB behaviour.
+Don't do this, it breaks accessibility even further.
               language:str (default en-GB) - a key in fed_strings
               strings:object (defaults to built-in fed_strings) - use to provide translated tips icons:object (defaults to built-in fed_icons) - replace icons (defaults to FontAwesome's basic icons).
-You will need to make sure you include _icostart and _icoend keys.
+You will need to make sure you include _icostart and _icoend keys. allow_sourceview:bool (default true) - show the view source button allow_images:bool   (default true) - show an image selector button img_max_size:int (default 1024*1024) - max size of individual image, if user adds a larger image, string 'image_too_big' is shown in the console, and 'error' callbacks (see .on()) are called.

 ```

 highlights;